elishkaflint/CV/README.md

 I take pride in the quality of my code, striving to ensure that it is well-tested, flexible, readable, DRY and adheres to the Single Responsibility Principle.

 That said, I'm still learning, so I love getting feedback on my work and making it even better for the next time.

-#### Analytical Problem-Solver

-I've got a lot of experience working in high-pressure, dynamic environments to solve complex problems - such as helping BT's Board work out how to reduce cost on some of their biggest government contracts.

-I understand how to break problems down into small chunks and take a structured approach to solving them.
-This skill has transferred nicely into programming, where I am able to find solutions and debug code quickly and efficiently.

 ## Education